-(2) In the absence of any contractual agreement to the contrary in circumstances of employment from which the contrary would normally be inferred

-- (a) the authorization to broadcast does not imply an authorization to license other organizations to broadcast the performance; - (b) the authorization to broadcast does not imply an authorization to make a fixation of the performance; and - (c) the authorization to broadcast and fix the performance does not imply an authorization to reproduce the fixation.

-(3) A binding authorisation given under this section may be given by the performer or by a duly appointed representative to whom he has granted in writing the right to give such authorisation; and any authorisation given by the performer claiming that he has retained the relevant rights or by a person claiming to be a duly appointed representative of a performer shall be considered valid.

-(4) Protection of the rights of the performer under this section shall subsist for fifty years after the end of the year in which the performance was fixed.

-(5) The performer shall, during his lifetime, as regards live performances or performances fixed in phonograms, have the right, independently of his economic rights, to-

-- (a) be identified as the performer of his performances and to object to any distortion, mutilation, or other modification of his performances that would be prejudicial to his reputation; and - (b) seek relief in connection with any distortion, mutilation or other modification of, and any other derogatory action in relation to his work, where such work would be or is prejudicial to his honour or reputation.

-(6) Subject to subsections (7) and (8), the rights of an owner of a copyright in a fixation of their performance are not infringed by the making of a single copy of the performance for the personal and private use of the person making the copy and in respect of such use the owner of a related right in the performance shall have the right to receive fair compensation consisting of a royalty levied on audio-visual recording equipment or audio-visual blank media suitable for recording and other media intended for recording, payable at the point of first sale in Kenya by the manufacturer or importer for commercial purposes of such equipment or media.
+- distribution of a fixation of his performance or copies thereof, to the public; - (g) the making available to the public of his fixed performance, by wire or wireless means in such a way that members of the public may access them from a place or a time individually chosen by them. - (2) In the absence of any contractual agreement to the contrary in circumstances of employment from which the contrary would normally be inferred - (a) the authorization to broadcast does not imply an authorization to license other organizations to broadcast the performance; - (b) the authorization to broadcast does not imply an authorization to make a fixation of the performance; and - (c) the authorization to broadcast and fix the performance does not imply an authorization to reproduce the fixation. - (3) A binding authorisation given under this section may be given by the performer or by a duly appointed representative to whom he has granted in writing the right to give such authorisation; and any authorisation given by the performer claiming that he has retained the relevant rights or by a person claiming to be a duly appointed representative of a performer shall be considered valid. - (4) Protection of the rights of the performer under this section shall subsist for fifty years after the end of the year in which the performance was fixed. - (5) The performer shall, during his lifetime, as regards live performances or performances fixed in phonograms, have the right, independently of his economic rights, to- - (a) be identified as the performer of his performances and to object to any distortion, mutilation, or other modification of his performances that would be prejudicial to his reputation; and - (b) seek relief in connection with any distortion, mutilation or other modification of, and any other derogatory action in relation to his work, where such work would be or is prejudicial to his honour or reputation. - (6) The rights of an owner of a copyright in a fixation of their performance are not infringed by the making of a single copy of the performance for the personal and private use of the person making the copy and in respect of such use the owner of a related right in the performance shall have the right to receive fair compensation consisting of a royalty levied on audiovisual recording equipment or audio-visual blank media suitable for recording and other media intended for recording, payable at the point of first manufacture or entry in Kenya by the manufacturer or importer for commercial purposes of such equipment or media. - (7) deleted by Act No. 20 of 2019, s.
+19. - (8) deleted by Act No. 20 of 2019, s.
+19.

-(7) The level of the royalty payable under subsection (6) shall be agreed upon between organizations representative of performers, manufacturers and importers of any audio-visual recording equipment and media intended for recording, or failing such agreement, by the Copyright Tribunal.

-(8) The claims for compensation under this section shall be made through an organization representative of performers.

-[Act No. 12 of 2012, Sch.]
+[Act No. 12 of 2012, Act No. 11 of 2017, Sch, Act No. 20 of 2019, s.
+19.]

+30A.
+Deleted by Act No. 11 of 2017, Sch.